Cook’s History continued:

 Cook’s voyages are credited with helping to guide generations of explorers and with providing the first accurate map of the Pacific.
 Many believe that Cook did more to “fill the map of the world” than any other explorer in history.
 During all his voyages, Cook successfully fought scurvy, a deadly disease caused by vitamin deficiency, by feeding his crew a diet that included watercress, sauerkraut and orange extract.
 During his third exploratory voyage, Cook and his crew were in Kealakekua Bay (Hawai’i) for a winter layover.
 While attempting to detain the ruling chief of the island (Kalani’opu’u of Hawaii) and to reclaim a cutter taken from one of his ships, Cook was attacked and killed.
 He died in the skirmish on February 14, 1779.

-On a visit to Kauai in August 2022, Marcey, was fascinated to learn more of Captain Cooks expoits on the island and learned of the location of his last, fatal encounter there.
+On a visit to Kauai in August 2022, Marcey, Tom’s wife, was fascinated to learn more of Captain Cooks expoits on the island and learned of the location of his last, fatal encounter there.
 She visited the life-size statue of Captain Cook and took a photo to show Tom.
 Marcey and Tom both enjoy viewing different artists interpretation and creation of historical figures in their travels.